New Issues

 (Interest Equivalent)

 The change in yield of PerpetualDiscounts is understated due a massive influx of issues from the PerpetualPremium sub-index over the period, which improved credit quality.
-When the four issues that comprised the PerpetualDiscount sub-index as of May 22, 2013 are evaluated as of April 30, 2014, the interest-equivalent yield is 7.32% and thus the change is +98bp.
+When the four issues that comprised the PerpetualDiscount sub-index as of May 22, 2013 are evaluated as of May 30, 2014, the interest-equivalent yield is 7.20% and thus the change is +86bp.

-ZPR, is an ETF comprised of FixedResets and Floating Rate issues and a very high proportion of junk issues, returned +1.99%, +3.64% and -0.98% over the past one-, three- and twelve-month periods, respectively (according to the fund’s data), versus returns for the TXPL index of +2.08%, +3.82% and -0.47% respectively.
-The fund has been able to attract assets of about $1,018-million since inception in November 2012; AUM increased by $35.0-million in April, of which only about $20-million is due to internal growth, indicating that money is still flowing into the fund.
+ZPR, is an ETF comprised of FixedResets and Floating Rate issues and a very high proportion of junk issues, returned +1.99%, +3.64% and -0.98% over the past one-, three- and twelve-month periods, respectively (according to the fund’s data), versus returns for the TXPL index of -1.21%, +1.85% and -1.57% respectively.
+The fund has been able to attract assets of about $1,013-million since inception in November 2012; AUM declined by $5-million in May, but given index returns a decline of $12.3-million was expected, indicating that money is still flowing into the fund.
 I feel that the flows into and out of this fund are very important in determining the performance of its constituents.

 Returns for the HIMIPref™ investment grade sub-indices for February were as follows: